toddledev/documentation/docs/11-formulas/01-overview/index.md

 For complex formulas, Nordcraft provides a full-screen view of the formula editor.
 It offers a larger canvas, better visibility of logic, and easier navigation for formulas with many operations.

 ::: tip
-To open the formula editor in full-screen mode, click the four-arrow icon button in the top-right corner of rhe formula editor.
+To open the formula editor in full-screen mode, click the four-arrow icon button in the top-right corner of the formula editor.
 :::

 ## Formula foundations